aisingapore/sealion/sea-lion-v1/SEALIONV1_README.md

 * [SEA-LION-7B-Instruct-Research](https://huggingface.co/aisingapore/sea-lion-7b-instruct-research)
 * [SEA-LION-7B-Instruct](https://huggingface.co/aisingapore/sea-lion-7b-instruct)

-## SEA-LION-V1 Demo
+## SEA-LION v1 Demo

 A video demo of SEA-LION v1 is available [here](https://aisingapore.github.io/sealion/).

-## SEA-LION-V1 Prompting Guide
+## SEA-LION v1 Prompting Guide
 A basic prompting guide for the SEALION v1 models is provided [here](docs/promptguide.md)

-## SEA-LION-V1 Pre-Training Config and Guide
+## SEA-LION v1 Pre-Training Config and Guide

 SEA-LION 3B and 7B v1 models are trained on 32 nodes of A100 40GB on AWS EC2.
 The configuration used for pre-training and an overview guide is provided [here](pre-training/README-PRE-TRAINING.md).

-## SEA-LION-V1 QLoRA Fine-Tuning Guide
+## SEA-LION v1 QLoRA Fine-Tuning Guide

-The SEA-LION-V1 models can be fine-tuned using the HuggingFace TRL library.
+The SEA-LION v1 models can be fine-tuned using the HuggingFace TRL library.
 An overview guide and sample configurations are provided [here](examples/fine-tuning/README.md).

-## SEA-LION-V1 Deployment Framework
+## SEA-LION v1 Deployment Framework

 ### Text-Generation-Inference (TGI)